ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/evoting-avalanche-dapp/README.md

 ```

 This `App` component has a constructor to declare and initialize the state
-properties. `web3` is an instance of the `Metamask` provider for interacting
+properties. `web3` is an instance of the `MetaMask` provider for interacting
 with the Avalanche network, `account` is a user address and `mainInstance` is
 the instance of our smart contract.